-When the Jasic 352C is used in Lift TIG mode, you are required to use a 'valve' type TIG torch.
+The Jasic 200CS when used in Lift TIG mode can accommodate the use of a Euro style TIG torch.

-Insert the dinse cable plug of the TIG torch to the "-" socket on the front panel of the machine and fully tighten clockwise.
+Connect the TIG torch to the (MIG) Euro connector.
+Ensure the trailing lead is connected into the "-" socket on the front panel of the machine and fully tightened clockwise.

-Insert the dinse cable plug for the work clamp into the "+" socket on the front panel of the welding machine and fully tighten clockwise.
+Insert the cable plug for the work clamp into the "+" socket on the front panel of the welding machine and fully tightened clockwise.

-Connect the TIG torch gas hose to the regulator or flowmeter located on the shield gas cylinder.
+Connect the gas hose to the regulator/flowmeter located on the shield gas cylinder and connect the other end to the machine.